arturgower/ParticleCorrelations.jl/README.md

 pairtype = PercusYevick(3; rtol = 1e-3, maxlength = 200)

 # Percus-Yevick is currently implemented only for 3D.
 So we need to change the type of particle

+# choose the particle radius
+radius = 0.5

 s = Specie(
     HardMedium{3}(),